tesselle/folio/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission.
+* All invalid links have been fixed.
 * Some links in the documentation point to articles behind paywalls that may return a 403 error.